-You can format the cells in your spreadsheet here:
+You can format the cells in your spreadsheet like this:

 If everything was configured the right way, and your numbers have been formatted correctly, your graph can look something like this:

-If you do not have the proper setup of the metrics in your Spreadsheet, Reportz will not be able to generate a valid graph or table.
+If you do not have the proper setup of the metrics on your Spreadsheet, Reportz will not be able to generate a valid graph or table.

-IMPORTANT: Any data that is updated from in your Spreadsheet will be auto-updated in Reportz as well.
-So, whenever you send a dashboard containing metrics from Google Sheets to your client, the numbers will already be auto-updated.
+IMPORTANT: Any data that is updated in your Spreadsheet will be auto-updated in Reportz as well.
+So, whenever you send a dashboard containing metrics from Google Sheets to your client, the numbers will have already been auto-updated.

 Using our Google Sheet Integration as a Platform to Utilize other Tools

 If, for example, you wish to display data from Bing Ads, but Reportz doesn’t have a Bing Ads integration yet, then you can do it manually by inserting Bing metrics into your Google spreadsheet and creating a separate widget just for this data.